rieckpil/progmot/content/post/one-year-course-release.md

 ![Mailchimp SendOwl Integration Example](/img/mailchimp-order-information-from-sendowl.png "Mailchimp SendOwl Integration Example")

-## Selling the Course Content
+## Selling the Content

 Having the course idea and some early lessons uploaded to Vimeo, now it's time to sell the content, isn't it?

-From a timeline perspective, I'd suggest creating a minimal version of your landing page, including a basic sales copy.
+From a timeline perspective, I first created a minimal version of the landing page, including basic sales copy.

-This helps you gather your thoughts.
-Creating the sales page first also helps to think about the benefits and gains of your course ahead.
-This gives clarity when you plan your course lessons.
+This helped me gather my thoughts and think about the benefits and the USP (unique selling proposition) of the course ahead.
+Figuring out a minimal sales pitch also gave clarity on what to focus when I planned the course lessons.

-Even though you don't have your full checkout process in place, put a form for your newsletter on this early version of the landing page and tag those subscribers coming from that landing page.
-These might be your first customers.
+I didn't have the already mentioned checkout process in place at this point.
+It was the bare minimum and a static site on my blog advertising my current idea.
+I put a newsletter signup form on this early version of the landing page to capture potential customers.

 This pre-landing page also acts as a basic market research opportunity.
-You can use it to validate that your course idea arouses interest.
-Just because you think this course topic is important doesn't imply the rest of the world is interested in it.
+I used it to validate that the course idea arouses interest.
+Just because I thought the course topic was valuable doesn't imply there's someone out there willing to pay for it.

 For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect (part of [Thrive Suite](https://rieckpil.de/a/thrive-themes)) which comes with ready-to-use landing page templates.

+While I haven't any screenshots of this early version anymore, here's an overview of the final page:

 ![Landing Page of the Masterclass](/img/tsbam-landing-page-overview.gif "Landing Page of the Masterclass")

-As this was my first landing page for a paid product, I'd give my best to write engaging sales copy.
-I added some social proof via testimonials about myself from a well-known content creator in the Java-space.
-So, check your Twitter bubble or other content creators for your niche.
-This will add natural proof to your content.
+As this was my first landing page for a paid product, I tried my best to write engaging sales copy.
+I added social proof via testimonials about myself from well-known content creators in the Java space as I didn't have any course testimonials yet.

+As soon as the first feedback from course participants came in, I asked for their permission and also placed them as testimonials on the page.

-You're a stranger to most of the developers.
-Why should they take your course?
+Most developers don't know you.
+You're a stranger on the Internet.
+Why should anyone take your course?

-I announced and actively advertised the pre-landing page and my course idea via various channels (Twitter, LinkedIn, etc.).
+I announced and actively advertised the pre-landing page and my course idea via various channels (Twitter, LinkedIn, mailing list, etc.).
 After collecting potential leads for almost two weeks, I got 50 prospective buyers.
 This was enough evidence for me to get started.

-For pricing, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic—nothing in the Udemy price level.
+For pricing, I used other courses in my niche as an orientation and wanted to stand out with a premium course on this topic.
+Nothing in the Udemy price level.
 The first target price that came to my mind and seemed reasonable was $159 for the entire course.

-Once the first batch of video lessons was uploaded, I modified the landing page and activated the checkout process.
-In addition, I added scarcity effects with a countdown that informs how long this early-bird discount is available.
+Once the first video lessons were uploaded to Vimeo, I modified the landing page and activated the checkout process.
+Paying the full price for the course upfront while getting access to a subset of the lessons wasn't a viable strategy.
+I came up with the idea of early bird discounts similar to an early access program.

-With every iteration of early-bird offers and each new batch of course lessons being uploaded, I slightly increased the price.
+With every iteration of the course, I slightly increased the price.
 Those that joined early got access to the entire course for almost the price of an eBook.
+But they had to wait until all lessons were available.

+I added scarcity effects with a countdown that informs how long the current early bird discount is available to drive more sales.

-In the end, I had 9 early bird batches:
+In the end, I had nine of these early bird batches:

 - 80% discount 8th of August - 16th of August
-- 70% discount 17th of August - 23th of August
+- 70% discount until the 23rd of August
-- 65% discount 24th of August - 30th of August
+- 65% discount until the 30th of August
-- 60% discount 31st of August - 13th of September
+- 60% discount until the 13th of September
-- 5th batch: 55% discount 14th of September 20th of September
+- 55% discount until the 20th of September
-- 6th batch: 50% discount until 27th of September
+- 50% discount until the 27th of September
-- 7th early bird phase 40% discount starting from 28th of September
+- 40% discount until the 4th of October
-- 8th early bird phase 40% discount
+- 37.5% discount until the 11th of October
-- 9th early bird phase 37.5% discount to 25th of October
+- 30% discount until the 25th of October

-The different early bird phases were open for multiple weeks, and I announced them mainly on my blog, mailing list and Twitter.
+The different early bird phases were open for multiple weeks and actively announced on my blog, mailing list, and Twitter.

 Course users could join for a reduced price and benefit from all upcoming course lessons with this early access.
+This early-bird program also reduced the feedback cycle as I got important feedback early on and could use it for the upcoming lessons.

 ## Who Will Buy this Stuff?